-It is advisable that the Company formulate rules and procedures for board of directors performance assessments, and that each year it conducts regularly scheduled performance assessments of the board of directors, functional committees, and individual directors through self-assessment, peer-to-peer assessments, engaging outside professional institutions, or in any other appropriate manner.
-It is advisable that the performance assessment of the board of directors includes the following aspects, and that appropriate assessment indicators may be developed in consideration of the Company's needs:
+It is advisable that the Company formulate rules and procedures for board of directors performance assessments.
+Each year, in respect of the board of directors and individual directors, it shall conduct regularly scheduled performance assessments through self-assessment or peer-to-peer assessments, and may also do so through outside professional institutions or in any other appropriate manner.
+A performance assessment of the board of directors shall include the following aspects, and appropriate assessment indicators shall be developed in consideration of the Company's needs:

-- 1. The degree of participation in the Company's operations. - 2.
-Improvement in the quality of decision making by the board of directors. - 3.
+1. The degree of participation in the Company's operations.

+- 2. Improvement in the quality of decision making by the board of directors. - 3.
 The composition and structure of the board of directors. - 4.
 The election of the directors and their continuing professional education. - 5.
 Internal controls.

-It is advisable that performance assessments of board members (self-assessments or peer-to-peer assessments) include the following aspects, with appropriate adjustments made on the basis of the Company's needs:
+The performance assessments of board members (self-assessments or peer-to-peer assessments) shall include the following aspects, with appropriate adjustments made on the basis of the Company's needs: